tytydraco/yessleep/out/Five_times_my_son_woke_me_up.md

 “I wanted to tell him I found this hammer.
 I can come out of the TV now.”

 It swung towards the screen and it shattered.
 I’m screaming my head off, scared to death of what’s about to happen.
 Who is this man?
 What does he want?
 I run to grab Noah, slamming the door behind me.
-It doesn’t help much as an ax breaks the door down.
+It doesn’t help much as a hammer breaks the door down.

 I have the ability to protect myself.